Geosynchronous/P6-Mobile-Portfolio/README.md

 - **Thinking Out Loud**
 - in an Animation Frame the rendering pipeline seems to framgmented for a nice clean delivery.
-- This [slick Google Development Site on Rendering Performance](https://developers.google.com/web/fundamentals/performance/rendering/) lookd like it eill help me review, and strengthen what I need to work on to fix the pipeline fragementation.
+- This [slick Google Development Site on Rendering Performance](https://developers.google.com/web/fundamentals/performance/rendering/) looks like it will help me review, and strengthen what I need to work on to fix the pipeline fragementation and other performance issues.
 I will spend some time reviewing it soon.
 - I suspect that the layers are a problem, and it may be that I need to coerce layout in the `updatePositions` function.
 - Need to implement `will-change` and `transform Z(0)`...
 So I will try to implement this next...